Motor racing-F1 leader Verstappen wins Austrian sprint race | Sports-Games

 Alpine's Esteban Ocon was sixth, the Frenchman stopping on track after the chequered flag, with Kevin Magnussen seventh for Haas.
 The sprint race awards points to the top eight, with the winner taking eight.

-The Haas driver, who was passed on the penultimate lap, was summoned to the stewards after the race for alleged 'starting procedure infringements'.
-Williams's Alex Albon was also in trouble with stewards, collecting a five-second penalty for forcing McLaren's Lando Norris off the track on lap four.
+Schumacher, who was passed on the penultimate lap, was summoned to the stewards after the race for alleged 'starting procedure infringements' along with six others but no further action was taken.
+Williams's Alex Albon was punished, collecting a five-second penalty for forcing McLaren's Lando Norris off the track on lap four.
 He also tangled with Vettel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)